-- (a) Descriptions of the terms "Cause" and "Constructive Discharge" are provided above under the sections captioned "Employment Agreements and Other Arrangements Definition of Cause" and "Discussion of Change-in-Control Provisions." - (b) Lump-sum severance payments due to death or disability, for each NEO, is based on actual annual incentives under the AIP in 2022.
-For Mr. Ferraro, lump sum severance payments, other than due to death or disability, is calculated as of December 31, 2022, based on base salary and target annual incentive and multiplied by 200%.
+(a) Descriptions of the terms "Cause" and "Constructive Discharge" are provided above under the sections captioned "Employment Agreements and Other Arrangements - Definition of Cause" and "Discussion of Change-in-Control Provisions."

+(b) Lump sump severance payments due to death or disability, for each NEO, is based on actual annual incentives under the AIP in 2023.
+For Mr. Ferraro, lump sum severance payments, other than due to death or disability, is calculated as of December 31, 2023, based on base salary and target annual incentive and multiplied by 200%.
 For Messrs.
-Choi, Hees and Simhambhatla and Ms. Martins, lump-sum severance payments, other than due to death or disability, are calculated as of December 31, 2022, based on base salary multiplied by 200%, actual incentives earned under the AIP in 2022, and the annual amount of the Company's contribution towards medical and dental premiums. - (c) The values of RSUs and PSUs were calculated assuming accelerated vesting as of December 31, 2022 and based on the closing price of our Common Stock of \$163.93.
-Additionally, values are based on maximum vesting levels for the 2020 and 2021 PSUs, and target vesting for the 2022 PSUs.
+Choi, Hees, Simhambhatla, and Ms. Martins, lump sum severance payments, other than due to death or disability, are calculated as of December 31, 2023, based on base salary multiplied by 200%, actual incentives earned under the AIP in 2023, and the annual amount of the Company's contribution towards medical and dental premiums.

+- (c) The values of RSUs and PSUs were calculated assuming accelerated vesting as of December 31, 2023 and based on the closing price of our Common Stock of \$177.26 on December 29, 2023.
+Additionally, values are based on maximum vesting levels for the 2021 PSUs, and target vesting for the 2022 and 2023 PSUs.
 Descriptions of the accelerated vesting provisions are provided under "Employment Agreements and Other Arrangements." - (d) For Mr. Ferraro, reflects 24 months of continued health and dental, car benefits and financial planning.
 For Messrs.
-Choi, Hees and Simhambhatla and Ms. Martins, reflects 12 months of continued participation in financial planning and car benefits, as applicable based on each Executive's participation in such programs as of December 31, 2022.
+Choi, Hees, Simhambhatla, and Ms. Martins, reflects 12 months of continued participation in financial planning and car benefits, as applicable based on each Executive's participation in such programs as of December 31, 2023.